tudurom/bsc-thesis/main.typ

 no trace of it is present in the source code.

-The aforementioned attack was previously mentioned in an evaluation of the security of Multics #cite(<airforce>)—the predecessor of #unix—performed by the United States Air Force in 1974, 10 years prior to Thompson's lecture,
-#footnote[This report can be the “Unknown Air Force Document” referenced by Thompson.] in which the authors describe the possibility of developing a backdoor.
+The aforementioned attack was previously mentioned in an evaluation of the security of Multics @airforce—the predecessor of #unix—performed by the United States Air Force in 1974, 10 years prior to Thompson's lecture, in which the authors describe the possibility of developing a self-perpetuating backdoor
 #footnote[The authors use the term “trap door”.]
+implanted in the PL/I compiler used to compile the Multics kernel.
+#footnote[The authors use the term "supervisor".]
-In a follow-up article written by the same authors #cite(<airforce_followup>, supplement: [p.~130]),
-Karger and Schell relate that an instance of this kind of backdoor that they created, described in the original report, was later found in a computer inside the headquarters of the US Department of Defence, despite the fact that the attack was implanted at another institution, outside the US Air Force, and thus demonstrating the significance of this class of attacks.
+In a follow-up article written by the same authors #cite(<airforce_followup>, supplement: [p.~130]), Karger and Schell relate that an instance of this kind of backdoor that they created, described in the original report, was later found in a computer inside the headquarters of the US Department of Defence, despite the fact that the attack was implanted at another institution, outside the US Air Force, and thus demonstrating the significance of this class of attacks.